maths/moodle-qtype_stack/doc/en/Developer/Development_history.md

 ## Version 3.6

-Unreleased, currently in the master branch.
+Unreleased, currently in the master and ATUnitsNum branches.

-Numerous minor bug fixes and improvements.
+Numerous minor bug fixes and improvements, particularly with numerical tests and scientific units.

 1. Expose functionality of `printf` to better control the display of integers and floats.
 2. Expand the "units" answer test to allow authors to use other numerical answer tests.
 3. Add a mechanism to allow spaces in inputs.
 Trial functionality, which might change.
+4. Improve the installation mechanism to create a maxima image and update the options in one go.
+5. Numerous options for units and the display of fractions.
+6. Added a xMaxima file to give more direct access to the sandbox.

 ## Version 3.5